Crypt212/obsidian-vault/MindMap/Computer Science/Theory Of Computation/Finite Automata.md

 | $\{q_0, q_2\}$ | $\{q_0, q_1\}$ | $\{q_0, q_2\}$ | Yes          |
 ### Final States: $F = \{\{ q_0, q_2 \}\}$
 # Thompsons Construction Algorithm
-- A systematic method for inducing a NFA from a regular expression, the resulting NFA accepts the same
+- A systematic method for inducing a NFA from a [[Regular Expressions|regular expression]], the resulting NFA accepts exactly the same language as described by [[regular expression]]